Existence of Richardson elements in seaweed Lie algebras of type $\mathbb{B}$, $\mathbb{C}$ and $\mathbb{D}$: Stabilisers of Richardson elements in type

 \section{Stabilisers of Richardson elements in type $\mathbb{A}$}

-Consider the quiver $Q$ of type $\mathbb{A}_m$ of arbitrary orientation, defined in Section 3.
+Consider the quiver $Q$ of type $\mathbb{A}_m$ of arbitrary orientation as in Section 3.
 For $D$-modules $M$ and $N$, let be the space of homomorphisms from $N$ to $M$ restricted to vertex $i$.
 Let $\mathrm{End}_D(M)_i$ and $\mathrm{Aut}_D(M)_i$ be defined similarly.
 We study the structure of the endomorphism algebra of a good rigid $D$-module and its restriction to a vertex.
-Three special cases are needed in the proof of the main result in the last section.

 Let be a good rigid $D$-module with $_{A}X(d)=P(d).$ We order the summands such that $X^i<_mX^{i+1}$ for all indecomposable summands $X^i$.